forcesk/Jekyll-Template/_posts/2018-05-24-first-post.md

 ---
 layout: post
-title: A Great First Post
+title: The First Post Ever!
 ---

 This is it!
-What a wonderful post!
+what a good good post.